 Recommendation: Change your email password to a VERY secure password (see password managers), and move to an email system that uses 2 factor authentication and enable it.

-Stupidity or Gulability
+Stupidity or Gullibility

-“If it’s too good to be true…” You are not going to get rich emailing Nigerian Spammers to receive your $5,000,000 from Idi Amin’s widow.
+“If it’s too good to be true…” You are not going to get rich emailing Nigerian spammers to receive your $5,000,000 from Idi Amin’s widow.
 Sorry.
-Just like Bill Gates isn’t going to donate a $1 for a random charity every time you click like on Facebook.
-Why do people send you these?, because they work.
+Just like Bill Gates isn’t going to donate a $1 for a random charity every time you click Like on Facebook.
+Why do people send you these?
+Because they work.

-Don’t engage with spammers it won’t end well.
+Don’t engage with spammers: it won’t end well.
 If someone is angry at you and they have some personal info like an email address, you can find yourself being hacked.
 A tech writer, Kevin Roose, a few years ago asked a few hackers to try to hack his accounts.
 He was not pleased with the ease that they found just about every piece of personal information about him.
-They did it two ways, a phishing email (which he was on the lookout for) and social engineering (a female hacker claiming to be his wife in an emergency, called customer service with a youtube video of a baby crying in the background, and the frantic customer service rep allowed an over the phone password change).
+They did it two ways: a phishing email (which he was on the lookout for) and social engineering (a hacker claiming to be his wife in an emergency called customer service with a youtube video of a baby crying in the background, and the frantic customer service rep allowed an over the phone password change).
 Anonymity is a good thing, don’t mess it up.